Guide to business credit card limits & how to increase them

 Your business’s revenue

 Your revenue gives lenders a good idea of how much money your business regularly brings in.
-If your revenue is steady or growing, it demonstrates how your business is reliable, with room to grow.
+If your revenue is steady or growing, it demonstrates that your business is reliable with room to grow.
 That kind of consistency can help you qualify for a higher credit limit—and suggests you’re likely able to cover expenses and keep up with payments.

 Your personal credit

 What if your business is just getting started and you don’t have a long credit history?
 In cases like that, lenders often look at your personal credit score.
-Having a strong personal credit profile—where you make payments on time, keep credit usage low and have a good credit mix—can help strengthen your application and improve your chances of getting approved for a higher starting limit.
+Having a strong personal credit profile—by making payments on time, keeping credit usage low and having a good credit mix—can help strengthen your application and improve your chances of getting approved for a higher starting limit.

 How to increase your business credit card limit

 There are a few reasons you might consider a higher limit.
 Maybe you’re managing seasonal cash flow changes.
 Or you’re planning for a big purchase.
-You could be looking to earn more rewards or just want a more flexible financing option than a loan or crowdfunding
+You could also be looking to earn more rewards or just want a more flexible financing option.
+Just remember—approval isn’t guaranteed.

 The process to increase your business credit card limit can vary, but here’s a general look at how it could work: